Giocoso 3 - The Play Music Menu : Play Music with Defaults

-The random selection process is actually a two-stage affair: first, select a composer at random; second, select a composition written by that composer at random.
-Giocoso then plays that entire composition from beginning to end, as a single entity, regardless of how many 'tracks' make up the composition.
+The random selection process is actually a two-stage affair: first, select a group of 'candidate composers' at random; second, select a set of compositions written by those composers at random.
+Giocoso then plays each selected composition from beginning to end, as a single entity, regardless of how many 'tracks' make up the composition.
 At the end of playing that composition, the fact of a completed 'play' is recorded in Giocoso's database.
-There is then a pause (for a user-defined) number of seconds before a new, random composer/composition selection is made.
+There is then a pause (for a user-defined) number of seconds before a new, random composition by any member of the pool of candidate composers is made.

 That's the basic story, at any rate... but there are subtleties I should elaborate on!

-Random Selection of Composer: The first stage of selecting something to play is the initial random selection of a composer to play.
+Random Selection of Composer: The first stage of selecting something to play is the initial random selection of a set of composers to play.
 To make this selection, Giocoso assumes that the ARTIST tag represents a composer (which is in accordance with this website's 'axioms of tagging classical music': see Axiom 2).
 For this selection, every composer counts equally.
-It doesn't matter that J. S. Bach represents 1/3rd of your music collection whilst Isotaro Sugata is represented by a single CD: both have an equal chance of being selected as the 'composer of interest'.
+It doesn't matter that J. S. Bach represents 1/3rd of your music collection whilst Isotaro Sugata is represented by a single CD: both have an equal chance of being selected as a 'composer of interest'.
+A pool of multiple 'candidate composers' is selected at random, with the pool size being twice the number of plays per cycle set in the Giocoso configuration file.

 Modifications of Randomness: Having randomly selected something to play, Giocoso now makes some checks to see whether the selection is 'acceptable'.
 There are various user-defined settings that can be configured in the Persistent Configuration File (see the Administration Menu, Option 3) which determine what constitutes an 'acceptable' selection: